Dark Count Rate Stability of JUNO 20-inch PMTs in Mass Testing: Results and Discussions

 After 12 hours, the equation \ref{eq:DCR_variation_ratio} related to the rapid factor $ \tau_1 $ (approximately 3-4 hours) has nearly diminished.
 Additionally, it can be observed that the DCR of the potted NNVT PMT appears to require a longer time (52 hours) to attain a stable status compared to the potted HPK PMTs, which reach stability in 25 hours.

-The ideal DCR of the measured PMTs corresponds to a fraction of the DCR measured after 12 hours of cooling time.
-These fractions are 56\% in the case of NNVT tubes and 83\% in the case of HPK tubes, respectively.
+The ideal DCR of the measured PMTs is determined as a fraction of the DCR measured after 12 hours of cooling time.
+For NNVT tubes, the ideal DCR corresponds to 56\% of the measured DCR after cooling, while for HPK tubes, it corresponds to 83\% of the measured DCR after the same cooling period.

 In the additional to the 12 hours DCR measurement, the DCR also was measured after 16 hours, which other parameters and the PDE also were analyzed during this measurement as well.
 However, since the measurement of these parameters included the use of a light source operated in the single photon regime, an increase of the in DCR in the second measurement was observed.
-Specifically, the increase in DCR for the NNVT is approximately 5\%, while for the HPK, it is about 34\%.
-A comparison between the two measurements at 12 hours can be seen in Figure \,\ref{fig:dcrcomare}.\\
+Specifically, the increase in DCR for the NNVT is approximately 5 $\pm$ 2\%, while for the HPK, it is about 34 $\pm$ 3\%.
+A comparison between the two measurements at 12 hours can be seen in Figure\,\ref{fig:dcrcomare}.\\

 Moreover, the DCR between bare and potted PMTs also was measured and analyzed, which observed a DCR decreasing after PMT's waterproof potting.
 This PMT's waterproof process indicates a significant difference between the behavior of NNVT and HPK PMTs under similar conditions.
-For the NNVT PMTs, the average DCR was reduced at least 60\% to 31\,kHz, by tested PMTs after potting with containers A and B. This decrease suggests that the waterproof potting may be effectively mitigating certain noise contributions, associated with the bare NNVT PMTs.
+For the NNVT PMTs, the average DCR was reduced at least 60\% to 31 $\pm$ 2\,kHz, by tested PMTs after potting with containers A and B. This decrease suggests that the waterproof potting may be effectively mitigating certain noise contributions, associated with the bare NNVT PMTs.
 In contrast, the HPK PMTs exhibited stability in their mean DCR value, indicating that their design or materials might be inherently less susceptible to the noise factors which affected the NNVT PMTs.
 The general result of this comparison can be found in Figure \ref{fig:dcrxompareresults}.